bagbas/bagbas/README.md

 <tr>
 <td width="50%">

-### 📦 What is it?
+### 📦 What's PackGo?

-PackGo is a web application designed around **moving and transportation services**.
+PackGo is a web application focused on **moving and transportation services**.

-The system explores the workflow from choosing a service and vehicle through booking, checkout, payment, and order management.
+The application explores the workflow from selecting a service and vehicle to booking, checkout, payment, and order management.

 </td>